apariciodevcom/JSSTv1/README.md

 # JSSTv1
-Job Seeker Scrap Tool - Web scrapping for find a job
+Job Seeker Scrap Tool - Web scrapping for find a job!

-This project is about to how to scrap job portals to obtain data.
+This project is about to how to scrap job portals to obtain data and how to perform a transaction with python in a postgresql database